-Have you ever wanted to start baking and realized that you forgot to take your butter out of the fridge?
-That's always a pain because now you need to wait 30 minutes to an hour to wait for it to get to room temperature.
-Especially if you have other things to do and you're on a time crunch.
+Have you ever wanted to start baking and realized that you forgot to take your butter out of the fridge to soften?
+That’s always a pain because now you need to wait 30-60 minutes for your butter to get to room temperature.
+Especially if you have other things to do and you’re on a time crunch.
 What are you going to do, not bake?
 Not an option.
-Here's how you can soften your butter quickly.
+Here’s how you can soften your butter quickly.

 Here are a couple of very simple steps to soften your butter, and it’ll only take a few minutes!
 That beats waiting an hour, right?